servo/servo.org/_posts/2024-08-30-this-month-in-servo.md

 <figure class="_figl"><a href="{{ '/img/blog/servoshell-august-2024.png' | url }}"><img src="{{ '/img/blog/servoshell-august-2024.png' | url }}"
     alt="Servo nightly showing a toolbar with icons on the buttons, one tab open with the title “Servo - New Tab”, and a location bar that reads “servo:newtab”"></a>
-<figcaption>servoshell now has a more elegant toolbar, tabbed browsing, and a clean but useful new tab page.</figcaption></figure>
+<figcaption>servoshell now has a more elegant toolbar, tabbed browsing, and a clean but useful “new tab” page.</figcaption></figure>

 ## <span class=_floatmin></span>servoshell